Generic Name: cosyntropin (KOE-sin-TROE-pin)

 Important safety information:

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using cosyntropin while you are pregnant.
-It is not known if cosyntropin is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use cosyntropin, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of cosyntropin: